sta199-fa20-002/website/public/labs/lab-04-cond-prob.utf8.md

 # Introduction

-The goal of the today's lab is to practice visualizing and calculating probabilities using the tidyverse.
+The goal of today's lab is to practice visualizing and calculating probabilities using the tidyverse.
 Before we get to that, however, we will look at something that may happen as you collaborate with your lab team (or any other team!) in GitHub.

 # Merge Conflicts (uh oh)